MirandaLab/Life_Cycle_Tracking/README.md

 # Life_Cycle_Tracking
-Source Code for Life Cycle tracking used in the FIEST tracking algorithm
+Description of Source Code for Life Cycle tracking used in the FIEST tracking algorithm from https://www.biorxiv.org/content/10.1101/2024.04.25.591211v1

-This code contains the tracking algorithms used after image interpolation to fully track cells throughout the life cycle of the mode eukaryote S. cerevisiae.
+This code, OAM_241106_Full_Life_Cycle_Tracking.py, contains the tracking algorithms used after image interpolation to fully track cells throughout the life cycle of the mode eukaryote S. cerevisiae.
 It requires a folder containing the segmentations obtained from each life cycle stage-specific Cellpose models.
 The toy data set "Pos13_1_B" (also in this repository) contains a representative time series with cells undergoing a full life cycle (sporulation, germination, mating, proliferation).
 The masks have endings according to the segmentation model; in this toy data example: